 The CHSSP provides HSS resources for teachers and families to consider using in a variety of environments, including strategies, ideas, and inspiration for teachers designing distance learning and families helping children learn at home.

 Financial Literacy Education Organizations

 The below organizations have it all: lesson plans, curricula programs, student contests, professional development, research, and more.
 These resources span kindergarten through grade twelve (K–12), and many provide customizable support.

 Founded as part of the California State University Foundation to provide economics and financial literacy training, the CCEE works with California teachers to support K–12 financial literacy education.
 They provide comprehensive economic and financial literacy resources for teachers and students, including lesson plans, student contests, and curricula programs.

-This national nonprofit coalition consists of more than 100 organizations that share a commitment to “financial smarts for students” by providing resources and training to support financial literacy education.
+This national nonprofit coalition consists of more than 100 organizations that share a commitment to “financial smarts for students” by providing resources and training to support financial literacy education, including resources to support online learning aimed at educators and adult learners.
 Their clearinghouse is a database of personal finance resources available from a variety of education providers such as government, business, and nonprofit organizations.
 Check out Jump$tart CA for resources geared specifically towards California educators, students, and families.